y-yeah/ballet-companies-api/README.md

 ## 0. Introduction

-The Ballet API stores information of the ballet companies and the dancers belonging to them (no private information accepted).
+The Ballet API stores information of the ballet companies and the dancers in those companies (no private information accepted).
-The motivation of creating this is to hope to visualize gender and nationality equality in the ballet scene (if I can keep implementing this).
+The motivation of creating this is to hope to visualize gender and nationality equality in the ballet scene.

 To set up this API, I used the frameworks and libraries such as followings.